 If your IELTS level is between 6.0 and 6.5, and you’re applying to start in September, you can take a four or eight-week Pre-sessional English language programme to bring your English up to the required level.

-- Take a look at our information on course options and decided what courses you would like to apply for.
+- Take a look at our information on module options and decided what modules you would like to apply for.

-- You can choose courses from up to three academic departments.
+- You can choose modules from up to three academic departments.
 However, this may lead to timetable clashes.

-- If you want to join us for a full year, you should choose courses that total at least 5-6 course units.
-If you’re joining us for just one or two terms, you should choose courses that total 3-4 course units.
+- For this reason, if you want to join us for a full year, you should choose modules that total at least 150 - 180 UK credits.
+If you’re joining us for just one or two terms, you should choose modules that total 90 - 120 UK credits.

-- Please be aware that some courses are more popular than others and we can’t guarantee that you’ll be able to get a place on all the courses you request
+- Please be aware that some modules are more popular than others and we can’t guarantee that you’ll be able to get a place on all the modules you request.

 Step 5 - Apply online

 - To register and apply, complete our online application form.

 - You will also need to send us copies of the following supporting documents: